chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 # Python for Natural Language Processing

-This is the repository for the Natural Language Processing at Asian Institute of Technology (AIT).
+This is the repository for the Natural Language Processing.

 Google slide lectures can be found in:  https://drive.google.com/drive/folders/14x9_-Y_aWysPIZFLaVrZE2ngy2h_beJj?usp=sharing and